preciofishbone/OmniaDocs/team-collaboration/my-tasks.rst

 ### My Tasks as a separate control
 You can place the My Tasks control as a web part on any legacy page, or as a block on a Quick Page.

-Here's an example when My Tasks is used on a Quick Page:
+:Here's an example when My Tasks is used on a Quick Page:

 (Pic)